rocketmlhq/rmldnn/tutorials/Hyperparameter optimization using Optuna for Breast Cancer Segmentation/README.rst

 ~~~~~~~~~

 Model that we will be using is an UNET styled network trained on RESNET.
 To know more about this model and it's working kindly refer to our tutorial on `Brain MRI Segmentation <https://github.com/yashjain-99/rmldnn/tree/main/tutorials/brain_MRI_image_segmentation>`__.
+The pre-trained model can be downloaded from `here <https://rmldnnstorage.blob.core.windows.net/rmldnn-models/model_resunet_imagenet.h5>`__..

 Steps to Automate the task of Hyper-Parameter optimization using RMLDNN
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~